 I am Not in if

 The if statement alone tells us that if a condition is true it will execute a block of statements and if the condition is false it won’t.
-But what if we want to do something else if the condition is false.
-Here comes the else statement.
-We can use the else statement with if statement to execute a block of code when the condition is false.
+But if we want to do something else if the condition is false, we can use the else statement with if statement to execute a block of code when the if condition is false.

 if (condition): # Executes this block if # condition is true else: # Executes this block if # condition is false

 The block of code following the else statement is executed as the condition present in the if statement is false after calling the statement which is not in the block(without spaces).

 i is greater than 15 i'm in else Block i'm not in if and not in else Block